Tuff Truck Challenge

 The Tuff Truck Challenge is an offroad 4x4 rock crawling event held since 2001.
 The event has always been held at a private property/farming land in Milbrodale in the Hunter Valley of NSW, Australia.

 The event runs for 3 days with spectators camping.
+The event was known for disorderly conduct from spectators.
 It was traditionally held near or on Easter break, however the event has been moved to a weekend in September from 2019.

 Over the weekend teams, made up of a driver and navigator, must attempt to compete a number of courses marked out through rocks, trees and soil.
 Teams can gain points the further they progress through the course, but lose points for a variety of errors (such as, using reverse gear, winching, touching the bunting or cones, etc.).
 Each course has a time limit but often vehicles breakdown, rollover or get stuck midway before they are able to complete the course.
 While there is a set time limit to complete the course, there is no points advantage for finishing the course in a quicker time - it's not a race and making it so would change the categorisation of the event requiring different safety protections for the competitors, staff and spectators.
 As the event is about low-speed technical crawling, spectators can get relatively close to the course with a high degree of safety.